eyeem/EyeEm-iOS-SDK/README.md

 ```
 ###Authorize

 To authorize a user call `[---your EyeEmAPI object--- authorize]`.
 You can implement EESessionDelegate to get notified, wheter the user accepted the authorization or not.
+The method which is called after the app opened again is `- (void) sessionValid:(BOOL)valid`.

 ## Image Resolution
 ***

-If you want get an other photo than the standard 640*480 pixel from the photoUrl, use these methods:
+If you want get an other photosize than the standard 640*480 pixel from the photoUrl, use these methods:

 ``` objective-c
 -(NSURL*) urlFromPathForPhoto:(NSURL*)urlPath withPixelSize:(CGSize)imageSize;